Technigo/project-guess-who/README.md

 # Project Name

 I have made a Guess who game.
-When the game loads the game picks a secret person and you get to ask the game answers that then filters out people depending on who the secret person is.
+When the game loads the game picks a secret person and you get to ask the game questions that then filters out people depending on who the secret person is.

 ## The problem